 Then everything changed.

-The build up was massive, with systems being overhauled completely.
+The build up was massive, with systems being overhauled completely in the years since its release.
 And then the expansion threw in so many novel features that it became hard to remember why Diablo III was best avoided, helped by the fact that the troublesome Auction House was shut down.
-It gained a new lease of life, and now you’d be loopy to not pick it up if you love your ARPG clickfests.
+The game gained a new lease of life, and now you would be loopy to not pick it up if you love your ARPG clickfests.

 And the new additions keep arriving.
-There's now a whole new way to progress through the game, scoring unique rewards while competing against other players.
-New areas and adventures have been thrown into the mix, and seasons help keep the game relevant year-round.
-And all these additions came for free.
-Diablo III really is a classic from-zero-to-hero story.
+There is now a whole new way to progress through the game, scoring unique rewards while competing against other players.
+New areas and adventures have been thrown into the mix, and seasons help keep the game relevant all year round.
+All these additions came for free, too.
+Diablo III really is a classic zero-to-hero story.

 Games over!
 What did you make of our list?
 Not enough side-quests?
 Let us know in the comments.